inunezn7/ExpertFinderBot/README.md

 A script to train a Word Embeddings model is provided in the file "WordEmbeddings.py".
 It can be executed when the bot has already stored the messages history of the server.

+When all the above is done, it would be possible to run the bot.
+To do so, it is recommended to host the programm in a sever to allow it to keep operating without interruptions.

 # About the authors

 This project has being developed by Ignacio Nunez (Nacho#5274 on Discord) and supervised by Alexandre Bergel from University of Chile.